Should UX designers know how to code? Should designers code?

 Design wasn’t an initial part of the web revolution.
 Sad but true.
 We needed to fight for our place in the web development process.
 And it wasn’t easy.

-It was important to have a website, rather than to have a website that creates great user experience.
-Obstacles in the interface were treated with great deal of understanding.
-People were so excited to be online, that couldn’t be bothered with minor shortcomings.
+It was important to have a website, rather than to have a website that creates a great user experience.
+Obstacles in the interface were treated with a great deal of understanding.
+People were so excited to be online, that they couldn’t be bothered with minor shortcomings.
 Just think about it… in 1995 people were extremely happy with Windows 95.

 Yahoo in 1995

 When competition finally arrived, term “usability” started to become popular and webmasters were expected to create something usable.

 The last 15 years changed everything.
 Design is generally considered just as important as technology.
 User Experience Design became the key to success and it’s hard to imagine any grown-up company, without UXers on board.

 Today designers are meant to design and coders/developers/programmers are out there to code amazing things.
 Both positions have been forced to split apart, just because both became equally important.
 The web started to get fully professional and there’s no time to play unicorns *.

 As Roger Belveal said on Quora: “Some people can play the piano and the banjo, but when they play them both at once it sounds really crappy.” (recommended read on this subject, also by Roger: Yes Virginia, About Unicorns).